sprintwindy/BackupManager/README.md

 If the "unknown error" yellow bubble is thrown and you see the "_Backup failed because The dump process failed with exitcode 127 : Command not found._" error in the log file, either mysqldump / pg_dump is not installed or you need to specify its location.

-You can do that in your config/database.php file, where you define your database credentials, by adding the _dump_command_path_ variable.
+You can do that in your config/database.php file, where you define your database credentials, by adding the dump variables.
 Example for Mac OS X's MAMP:

 ```php
 'mysql' => [